 What does the assessment include?

-Students in grades 4 and 8 complete two sections of questions for the science assessment.
-Some portions will be the same for all students, and some will consist of different groups of questions.
+Students in grades 5 and 8 complete two sections of questions for the science assessment.
+The science assessment will consist of different groups of questions on different test forms.

 What types of questions are on the assessment?